 If passed, the law would apply to these crimes committed after January 1, 2017, and to crimes for which the statute of limitations that was in effect prior to January 1, 2017, has not run as of January 1, 2017.

-Regardless of whether this bill becomes California law, a rape charge will remain one of the most serious criminal offenses in the state, with penalties which reflect the severity of the crime.
+Regardless of whether this bill becomes California law, a rape charge will remain one of the most serious criminal offenses in the state, with penalties that reflect the severity of the crime.
 If you have been charged with rape or any other sex crime in California, you need to retain an experienced criminal defense attorney immediately if you want to fight those charges and avoid years or even decades behind bars, thousands of dollars in fines, and registering as a sex offender.
 Call one of our experienced California criminal defense lawyers today to discuss your case.